Economic history of the United States: Railroads

 Railroads opened up remote areas and drastically cut the cost of moving freight and passengers.
 By 1860 long distance bulk rates had fallen by 95%, less than half of which was due to the general fall in prices.
 This large fall in transportation costs created "a major revolution in domestic commerce."

 As transportation improved, new markets continuously opened.
 Railroads greatly increased the importance of hub cities such as Atlanta, Billings, Chicago, and Dallas.

-Railroads were a highly capital intensive business, with a typical cost of $30,000 per mile with a considerable range depending on terrain and other factors.
+Railroads were a highly capital-intensive business, with a typical cost of $30,000 per mile with a considerable range depending on terrain and other factors.
 Private capital for Railroads during the period from 1830 to 1860 was inadequate.
 States awarded charters, funding, tax breaks, land grants, and provided some financing.
 Railroads were allowed banking privileges and lotteries in some states.
 Private investors provided a small but not insignificant share or railroad capital.
 A combination of domestic and foreign investment along with the discovery of gold and a major commitment of America's public and private wealth, enabled the nation to develop a large-scale railroad system, establishing the base for the country's industrialization.

 Railroad executives invented modern methods for running large-scale business operations, creating a blueprint that all large corporations basically followed.
-They created career tracks that took 18-year-old boys and turned them into brakemen, conductors and engineers.
 They were first to encounter managerial complexities, labor union issues, and problems of geographical competition.
-Due to these radical innovations, the railroad became the first large-scale business enterprise and the model for most large corporations.
+Railroads had to manage safety, traffic and freight over large geographic areas and had to keep track of railcars, which could go missing for months.
+Railroads also made extensive use of telegraph communications.

 Historian Larry Haeg argues from the perspective of the end of the 19th century: